schollz/acrostic/README.md

 ![img](https://user-images.githubusercontent.com/6550035/148664651-35ae313d-be73-445a-9c39-1e193d3bd3ba.png)

-acrostic lets you stack monophonic sound sources into chords with subtle melodies. basically, it is a sequencer that sends out one note at a time from chords to use the loops to record the entire chord phrase. it's described in more detail [here](https://llllllll.co/t/latest-tracks-videos/25738/3016).
-I've used it recently to [record my entire album "generations"](https://infinitedigits.bandcamp.com/album/generations).
+acrostic lets you stack monophonic sound sources into chords with subtle melodies. basically, it is a sequencer that sends out one note at a time from chords to use the loops to record the entire chord phrase.
+I've used just this script (+tapedeck) to [record my entire album "generations"](https://infinitedigits.bandcamp.com/album/generations).

 this script originated as an addition to the [norns *oooooo* script](https://llllllll.co/t/oooooo/35828/476?u=infinitedigits) but I've broken it out into its own script with "acrostic". the major benefits in this script are: